🇺🇸 CAPITAL | WAILUKU

+Welcome to the ultimate Maui Travel Guide.
 There is a saying here, ‘Maui No Ka Oi’ which means Maui is number one and I couldn’t agree more.
 Known as the valley isle, Maui is the second largest Hawaiian Island.
-With over 120 miles of coastline finding your own secluded world class beach won’t be a problem.
+With over 120 miles of coastline finding your own secluded world class beach won’t be a problem when you’re traveling to Maui.

 Maui is full of adventure on and off land.
 Hike through a dormant volcano or test your driving skills as you plunge the road to Hana.
 Prefer to set sail on your adventures?!?!
-Take a snorkel tour to the neighboring island of Lana’i or try your luck at surfing.
+Take a snorkel tour to the neighboring island of Lana’i or hop on a whale watch for a once in a lifetime experience.

 Maui is adventure, luxury and relaxation all wrapped into one.
 Make sure you allot some time to let yourself get pampered in paradise and to work on your tan.
-I mean did you even vactation on Maui if you didn’t get a tan?
+I mean did you even travel to Maui if you didn’t get a tan?

 Lastly, uncovering Maui’s culture will only amplify her beauty.
 Wear a helmet as you’ll begin to fall head over heels like I did.